-The provisions of the EPACT92 include revised licensing procedures for nuclear plants and the creation of exempt wholesale generators (EWGs).
-The EPACT05 provides a 20-percent investment tax credit for Integrated Coal-Gasification Combined Cycle capacity and a 15-percent investment tax credit for other advanced coal technologies.
-These credits are limited to 3 gigawatts in both cases.
-It also contains a production tax credit (PTC) of 1.8 cents (nominal) per kilowatthour for new nuclear capacity beginning operation by 2020.
-This PTC is specified for the first 8 years of operation, is limited to \$125 million annually, and is limited to 6 gigawatts of new capacity.
-However, this credit may be shared to additional units if more than 6 gigawatts are under construction by January 1, 2014.
+The provisions of EPACT92 include revised licensing procedures for nuclear plants and the creation of exempt wholesale generators (EWGs).
+EPACT92 also implemented a permanent 10% investment tax credit for geothermal and solar facilities, and introduced a production tax credit for eligible renewable technologies (subsequently extended and expanded).
+EPACT05 provides a 20% investment tax credit for Integrated Coal-Gasification Combined Cycle capacity and a 15% investment tax credit for other advanced coal technologies.
+These credits are limited to 3 GW in both cases.
+These credits have been fully allocated and are not assumed to be available for new, unplanned capacity built within the EMM.
+EPACT05 also contains a production tax credit (PTC) of 1.8 cents (nominal) per kWh for new nuclear capacity beginning operation by 2020.
+This PTC is specified for the first 8 years of operation, is limited to \$125 million annually, and is limited to 6 GW of new capacity.
+However, this credit may be shared to additional units if more than 6 GW are under construction by January 1, 2014.
 EPACT05 extended the PTC for qualifying renewable facilities by 2 years, or December 31, 2007.
 It also repealed the Public Utility Holding Company Act (PUHCA).